Toshka0108/DevelopingDataProducts_project/Documentation.md

 Documentation to the Project App
 ==============================

 The Shiny Application is called "Predictions: train/test proportions".
-The ain of the App is to show the relationship between traim-to-test proportion and the accuracy of predictions.
+The aim of the App is to show the relationship between train-to-test proportion and the accuracy of predictions.

-The App works in the following way.
-User chooses the proportion of train data to the whole samples data set (mtcars).
-Then the regression model is built, so we can make predictions on the test part of the data (whole data set minus train data set).
-Then the graph is showed as well as sigma of residuals.
+The App works in the following way:
+* User chooses the proportion of train data to the whole samples data set (mtcars).
+* The regression model is built.
+Regression finds the relationship between Displacement (cu.in.) (disp) and Miles/(US) gallon (mpg).
+* Using test data and the model, we can predict mpg with disp given.
+* Plot of predicted values, actual values and the residuals.
+Sigma of the residuals is provided.

 The less is Sigma, the more is the accuracy of predictions.
-Different randomization seeds may be choosed.
+To avoid problems with randomization, the User may choose different randomization seeds.